 variants use the older PKCS#1 v1.5 signature scheme described in

 that will use those certificates support it.
 Otherwise, the

 are a more suitable choice due to their wider support.

 While asymmetric keys based on Elliptic Curves are relatively newer than their RSA counterparts, they are still supported in many of the most common tech stacks released over the last decade.
 They are especially popular because they can achieve similar levels of security strength to RSA keys using smaller key sizes, which means less data being stored or transmitted over the wire by applications that use those keys.

-Some tech stacks have trouble parsing certificates whose issuing chain includes both RSA and ECDSA keys, and might show unexpected errors for those cases.
+A mixed (or hybrid) chain is a certificate chain where one or more certificates use different key algorithm families, such as RSA in some certificates and ECDSA in others.
+Some tech stacks have trouble parsing mixed certificate chains, and might show unexpected errors for those cases.
 In addition, some industries may have compliance requirements that require a CA chain to use a single algorithm family.